ahl389/shopify-buy-sdk-example/readme.md

 Copy the cart code in the HTML onto any page on which you wish to display the cart.

 All scripts should be globally accessed on your site.

+###Notes
+A great deal of this was built using the original example code from Shopify itself, found [here](https://github.com/Shopify/js-buy-sdk/tree/master/examples/cart).